-Prerequisite: Organic Chemistry I. Approximately one-fourth of this course is devoted to the study of natural products, an introduction to biochemistry and selected topics.
-Three hours lecture/six hours laboratory per week.
+Prerequisite: Organic Chemistry I. This course is a continuation of Organic Chemistry I and is devoted to the chemistry of the major functional groups, IR and NMR Spectroscopy, carbohydrates and biochemical topics.
+Three hours lecture/six hours laboratory per week